iPFAS/SW-Prediction/README.md

         'n_select': 3, # Number of top models to use for ensembling
         # ... other PyCaret setup or modeling params
     }

+## Feature Engineering Considerations and Potential Data Leakage

+This project employs a comprehensive feature engineering strategy to capture complex relationships relevant to waste generation prediction.
+However, users should be aware of certain aspects related to how some features are calculated, particularly concerning potential data leakage in a traditional time-series evaluation context.

+**Features Calculated Dynamically in `transform`:**

+Several features are calculated dynamically within the `transform` step of the feature engineering pipeline.
+These include:

+1.  **Ranking Features:** Features like `income_group_population_rank`, `region_gdp_rank`, `region_income_gdp_pc_rank`, etc., are calculated using `pandas.groupby().rank()`.
+When applied to a dataset spanning multiple time steps (e.g., a validation set), the rank for a given time step `t` is influenced by data from subsequent time steps (`t+1`, `t+2`, ...) within that dataset.
+2.  **Normalization/Scaling Features (Potentially, if not using `fit` parameters):** Features like `economic_development_level` or `year_since_min` *could* potentially be calculated using `min`/`max` values derived from the entire input `DataFrame` during `transform`.
+(Note: The current implementation aims to mitigate this for normalization by calculating parameters in `fit` and reusing them in `transform`, which is the standard best practice).
+3.  **Growth Rate Features:** Features like `consumption_growth` calculated using `pct_change()` inherently use information from the previous time step.

+**Traditional Data Leakage Perspective:**

+In standard machine learning practice, especially for time-series forecasting evaluation, using information from future time steps (relative to the point being predicted) to generate features for the current time step is considered data leakage.
+This can lead to overly optimistic performance metrics during validation because the model effectively gets a "peek" at future information it wouldn't have in a real-world deployment scenario when predicting step-by-step.

+**Justification for this Project's Approach:**

+This project operates under a specific assumption relevant to long-term forecasting: **future values of *input features* (like GDP, population, etc.) are considered knowable**, typically obtained from forecasts provided by authoritative institutions (e.g., World Bank, IMF).

+Therefore, when the model is deployed to predict waste generation for a future year (e.g., 2030), it *will* have access to the predicted GDP and population figures for 2030 for all relevant countries.
+Calculating features like the global or regional rank for a country in 2030 based on these *predicted* 2030 inputs is a necessary and valid part of the prediction process in this specific context.

+**Impact on Validation Metrics:**

+While this approach aligns with the intended application scenario, it's important to acknowledge its impact during the **evaluation phase** using historical data:

+*   When the `transform` method (calculating ranks dynamically) is applied to a historical validation set spanning multiple years (e.g., 2018-2020), the calculation *does* introduce information from later years into earlier year feature calculations.
+*   Consequently, the validation metrics (e.g., R², MAE) reported might be **optimistically biased** compared to a strict evaluation protocol where features for year `t` are calculated *only* using information available up to year `t`.

+**Conclusion:**

+The dynamic calculation of certain features (especially rankings) within the `transform` step reflects the operational reality of using predicted future inputs for future predictions.
+While this introduces a form of data leakage during historical validation, potentially inflating performance metrics, this trade-off is considered acceptable given the specific nature and requirements of this forecasting task.
+Users interpreting the validation results should be mindful of this potential bias.
+The most critical leakage (using future data for normalization parameters like min/max) is addressed by calculating these parameters during the `fit` phase on the training data.